MuhammedBekir/USGS-quake-report-app/readme.md

 # Quake Report
-Quake report is an android application that displays data about earthquakes in U.S. Application fetches data from USGS api endpoints.
+Quake report is an android application that displays data about earthquakes in U.S. Application fetches data from USGS API endpoints.

 ## Screenshots